-IVC is a two-year community college offering a total of 71 degree programs, including 8 transfer majors and 55 certificate programs and is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges.
-IVC enrolls approximately 8,000 students each semester.
-80% of students are Hispanic and many are first generation college students.
-Approximately 62% of graduating seniors enroll at IVC immediately after graduation.
-Through its wide-ranging transfer majors, IVC has trained generations of local professional and technicians.
-Career technical opportunities at IVC include the traditional programs, such as Automotive Technology, Building Construction Technology, and Welding Technology.
-Twelve apprenticeship programs with the Imperial Irrigation District are training the new generation of journeymen in electrical trades.
+IVC is a two-year community college offering a total of 71 degree programs, including eight transfer majors and 55 certificate programs.
+Accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges, IVC enrolls approximately 8,000 students each semester.
+About 80 percent of students are Hispanic and many are first generation college students.
+Approximately 62 percent of graduating seniors enroll at IVC immediately after graduation.
+Through its wide-ranging transfer majors, IVC has trained generations of local professionals and technicians.
+Career technical opportunities at IVC include traditional programs, such as Automotive Technology, Building Construction Technology, and Welding Technology.
+Imperial Irrigation District's 12 apprenticeship programs are training the new generation of journeymen in electrical trades.

-The average age of the full-time students at IVC is twenty-three and the average age of the part-time student is twenty-seven.
-Students declare their educational goal when they apply to IVC.
-As of the fall 2010, 88% of students were Latino.
-An average of 42.8% of students expressed their desire to transfer to a four-year college after IVC; 14.1% of students expressed a wish to pursue technical field career; 10.1% seek an AA/AS degree; and 6.6%

-6.6 percent desire to increase their basic skills, General Educational Development (GED), etc. The remaining 26.4 percent did not express any educational goals.
+The average age of the full-time students at IVC is 23 and the average age of the part-time students is 27.
+As of the fall 2010, 88 percent of students were Latino.
+An average of 42.8 percent of students expressed a desire to transfer to a four-year college after IVC; 14.1 percent of students expressed a wish to pursue technical field career; 10.1 percent seek an AA/AS degree; and 6.6 percent desire to increase their basic skills, General Educational Development (GED), etc. The remaining 26.4 percent did not express any educational goals.